Donor Egg Satellite Service

-This includes pre-pregnancy medical advice, counselling, psychological support, arrangement of prerequisite tests and prescriptions, provision of necessary ultrasound scans, tests during your treatment, and correspondence with your chosen clinic abroad in relation to your results.
+This includes pre-pregnancy medical advice, counselling, psychological support, arrangement of prerequisite tests and prescriptions, provision of necessary ultrasound scans, tests during your treatment, and correspondence with your chosen clinic in Ireland or abroad in relation to your results.

 What is the process for using donor eggs?

 Egg donation is the process by which a ‘donor’ undergoes the ovarian stimulation stage of an IVF cycle in order to produce several eggs, which are then collected.

 The eggs are fertilised in the laboratory with the recipient male partner’s sperm, and one or two of the resultant embryos are transferred into the female partner’s uterus 3 or 5 days later.

 Why may egg donation be needed?